glacier-project/frost/README.md

 ## Examples

 In the repository `example/ICE` you can find a project representing the ICE laboratory of Verona, Italy [(ICE)](https://www.icelab.di.univr.it/).
-In that project we developed the entire plant and a Scheduler that triggers each machine for performing operations.
+The entire plant is represented through Frost and a Scheduler triggers each machine for performing operations.
 The Scheduler prepares a set of Frost Messages (see [Frost Messages](https://www.icelab.di.univr.it/)) that replicates an industrial recipe used in the real laboratory.

 ## Prerequisites
-This project exploits the data model built through Frost Machine Data Model [(link)](https://github.com/esd-univr/frost-machine-data-model.git).
+This project exploits the data model built through Machine Data Model [(link)](https://github.com/esd-univr/frost-machine-data-model.git).